DibyenduBarmanOfficial/LSB-Steganography/README.md

 # Compilation & Run the Project

-Before going to compilation we have to know some essential points.
+Before going to compilation we have to know some essential part of the project.
 In this project using files are beautiful.bmp, common.h, decode.c, encode.c, encode.h, main_test_encode_decode.c, secret.txt, types.h, '.bmp' is the image file, '.txt' is the text file which is contained a secret message, '.h' are the header file and '.c'  are the source file.
 Header files are used for function and variable declarations and Source files are used for function and variable definitions.
 Here we are using multiple files for the project so, we are compiling all C files at a time.
 For this reason, only all necessary files have to keep in the same directory.

 For compile -> gcc  *.c